 Providers who fail to comply with the documentation and retention policy are subject to administrative sanctions and recoupment of Medicaid payments.
-Payments will be recouped for services that lack the required signatures and documentation.
+Payments will be recouped for services that are not accompanied by the required signatures and documentation.

 NOTE: Upon agency closure, all provider records must be maintained according to applicable laws, regulations and the above record retention requirements.
-DHH must be notified of the location of the records.
+LDH must be notified of the location of the records.